 This new shop, the only of its kind in New England, explores the history of chocolate, including how it was produced and consumed during the American colonial period, and its connections to Boston and the Old North Church.
 Daily demonstrations explore how the chocolate was made and consumed by some of Boston’s most famous Revolutionary-era patriots as well as Captain Newark Jackson for whom the shop is named.

-The shop is located in the same building as the Printing Offices of Edes and Gill, the Clough House, at 21 Unity Street, Boston.
+We are in the same building as the Printing Offices of Edes and Gill.